When Should You Hold an Intervention?

 Educate yourself on your loved one’s addiction.
 The more you know, the more help and support you can provide.
 If you do not understand what you’re dealing with, you may have difficulty conveying your points to your loved one.

 The Treatment Plan:

 The Worst Case Scenario:

 Also, consider how you can stop any enabling behaviors with the addict; this includes limiting access to money, housing, or any other support you provide that allows the addictive behaviors to continue.

 Interventions need to be performed by a group of people who are close to the addict.
 Typically, these are close family members.

 Alcohol.org states, “The intervention will not be as effective if the group consists of many acquaintances who have only superficial relationships with the person.”
-Having the intervention led by individuals who share a strong bond with the addict, brings the intervention to a close and intimate level.
+The intervention led by individuals who share a strong bond with the addict brings the intervention to a close and intimate level.
 This is important because it has meaning for both the subject of the intervention and the group of loved ones performing it.

 Is it Time for an Intervention?

-There is a wealth of information online, however, you may want to speak to an addiction specialist to discuss your particular situation and navigate how best to handle it.
+There is a wealth of information online.
+However, you may want to speak to an addiction specialist to discuss your situation and how best to handle it.
 Recovery is a journey.
 With the right treatment and support, you and your loved one can start on the right path.
 Staging an intervention is often the best possible way to begin.